lrusso96/blog/_posts/2020-03-09-ind-cpa-vs-one-circular.md

 ### A few details

 The algorithm $\Enc'$ takes in input only the public key $pk$, so how can it behave differently when it receives $sk$ as input?
-The trick here is to run $\Dec$, since it is a public algorithm as well, in order to check whether $m = sk$.
+The trick here is to run $\Dec$, since it is a public algorithm as well, to check whether $m = sk$.

 Indeed, compute $c \samples \Enc(pk, r)$, for a random message $r$ and then run $r' := \Dec(pk, sk:=m, c)$.
 If $r = r'$ we assume that $m$ is the secret key!

-**Note:** In order to minimize the possibility of making a wrong assumption, we can run many times the protocol described above.
+**Note:** To minimize the possibility of making a wrong assumption, we can run many times the protocol described above.